Izu Kokubun-ji: Izu Kokubun-ji

-In 1923, the temple was rebuilt again as Shōren-ji (称蓮寺), and was renamed to Izu Kokubun-ji in 1954.
+In 1923, the temple was rebuilt again on the same site as Shōren-ji (称蓮寺), and was renamed to Izu Kokubun-ji in 1954.
 Archaeological excavations were conducted in 1956.
 The foundations of the South Gate, Central Gate, Kondō and Kōdō (Lecture Hall) were discovered, as wells as the foundations of the surrounding cloister, Sutra Library, Belfry and monks quarters.
-The layout of the buildings was in accordance with the standardized "Shichidō garan" formation, similar to Tōdai-ji in Nara, upon which the kokubunji temples were based and occupied at site approximately 145 meters from east-to-west by 181 meters from north-to-south.
+The layout of the buildings was in accordance with the standardized "Shichidō garan" formation, similar to Tōdai-ji in Nara, the template upon which the kokubunji temples were based and occupied at site approximately 145 meters from east-to-west by 181 meters from north-to-south.

-Outside of the main complex, eight foundation stones of the original Nara-period Kokubun-ji’s pagoda were uncovered, immediately behind the present temple’s Hondō.
+Outside of the main complex, eight original foundation stones of the original Nara-period Izu Kokubun-ji's pagoda were uncovered, immediately behind the present temple's Hondō.
 The foundation stones were made of basalt, with a height of 1.5 meters.
 Judging from the size and layout of the foundation, the pagoda was a seven-story structure with a height of 60-meters.
 The center stone with a circular depression for mounting the central pillar of the pagoda was also found; however, this was removed to the garden of Prince Komatsu Akihito in Tokyo during the Meiji period and its present whereabouts is unknown.
 Numerous roof tiles have been recovered from the site, with the round eaves tiles having an eight-petal lotus flow motif and the kanji for "flower" and "light" stamped on the reverse.
 The kanji for "flower" was a symbol for an ancient kiln located in the "Hanasaka" area of Izunokuni city, and the kanji for "light" was a reference to the formal name for the kokubun-ji temples.
 Some of the excavated roof tiles are on display at the Mishima City Museum.

-The temple is located approximately one kilometer south of modern Mishima Station on the JR East Tōkaidō Main Line railway.
+The temple is located approximately one kilometer south of modern Mishima Station on the JR East Tōkaidō Main Line railway, or 200 meters northwest of Mishima-Hirokōji Station on the Izu Hakone Railway Sunzu Line.